Neurologic Physical Therapy

 Residency Program in Neurologic Physical Therapy

 The residency program in neurologic physical therapy is a cooperative effort between the University of Mississippi Medical Center, UMMC School of Health Related Professions, UMMC outpatient services, and Methodist Rehabilitation Center (inpatient rehab and outpatient services).
-The residency program is 12 months in duration, beginning July 1 and ending in June the following year.
+The residency program is 12 months in duration, beginning August 1 and ending in July of the following year.

 The resident is a full-time employee of UMMC and receives a competitive salary with a full benefits package.
 There are no tuition costs required of the resident.